How to ask customers for reviews, the basics:

 Look for places where customers are already writing reviews.

 You can find almost anything on the Internet.
 Just use Google Search.
 Even if you’re not selling anything online, your business still might have a number of existing reviews from customers.
-To make the job easier, sign up for a review tracking solution like ReviewTrackers to have all existing customer reviews collected in a single dashboard.
+To make the job easier, sign up for a review generation solution like ReviewTrackers to ask your customers for review though email, SMS, or at the point of sale and care.